MysteryPancake/Houdini-OpenCL/README.md

 There's also lots of embedded OpenCL code within solvers (such as the Ripple Solver) and Copernicus (such as Dilate Erode).

-I'm also working on [a solver written in OpenCL](https://github.com/MysteryPancake/Houdini-VBD).
-The code can be found in the `ocl` folder.

 ## What is OpenCL?

 OpenCL is a general purpose computing language similar to C. It's not specific to Houdini, so OpenCL code can be translated from other places.